Board of Trustees

 "Manzano Day School gave me the skills and foundation to be where I am today.
 At Manzano Day School, I was supported by dedicated teachers, a compassionate community, and countless resources.
 I am committed to ensure that this foundation that propelled me forward continues to launch children for generations to come."

-Olivia and her husband, Travis, are parents of a current student and a Manzano Day School alumna.
-She is currently treasurer of the Board.
-Olivia is the Deputy Director of Finance for the City of Albuquerque and helps to manage and oversee the city’s financial and administrative services.
+Olivia and her husband, Travis, are parents of two Manzano Day School alumni.
+Olivia s currently President of the Board.
+Olivia is the Deputy Director of Finance for the City of Albuquerque and helps to manage and oversee the city’s financial and administrative services and strategic planning and performance.
 Previous experience includes work as a Trader/Analyst at the Federal Reserve Bank of New York and Director of the New Mexico State Board of Finance.
 Olivia has a BS in business administration from the University of New Mexico and an MA in public policy from the University of Michigan.
-She is also a board member for both the New Mexico Retiree Healthcare Association and the UNM Alumni Association.
+She is also a board member for the Sandia Foundation and the Hispano Philanthropic Society Council.

 Cindy, and her husband, Tom, are parents of two Manzano Day School alumni.
 She is a senior scientist at Sandia National Laboratories.
 Cindy received her BA in applied mathematics from Harvard University and her PhD in computer science from the Massachusetts Institute of Technology.
 Her math/science educational outreach activities include serving as a science advisor at Zia Elementary School, coaching high school supercomputing teams, exhibit planning for the Explora forest exhibits, and writing/coordinating the Go Figure Mathematics Competition.

 "I love the way Manzano Day School expects, enables, and receives excellence from its students.
 This excellence is both absolute and relative (personal best)."